 - offer to supply health information that has been disclosed unlawfully

-- attempt to persuade a person from making or pursuing a request for health information, a complaint to the Privacy Commissioner or an internal review under the PPIP Act.
+- attempt to persuade an individual to refrain from making or to withdraw an application pursuing a request for access to health information or a complaint to the Privacy Commissioner or Tribunal

-This section contains information about the other laws that affect how we comply with the IPPs and HPPs.
+This section contains information about the other laws that affect how the IPC complies with the IPPs and HPPs.

-Under this law we must not access or interfere with data in computers or other electronic devices unless we are authorised to do so.
+Under this law, the IPC must not access or interfere with data in computers or other electronic devices unless it is authorised to do so.

 Government Information (Information Commissioner) Act 2009 (GIIC Act)